thaliaarchi/git-transform-repo/docs/design.md

 its parsing?
 If the surface area is small, or replicable with libgit2, maybe I could have a more flexible library-driven import.

+## Trailers

+When producing derived repos, such as ones converted from another VCS or an extracted subtree, the provenance of the commits should be recorded in commit trailers.
+For example, use the `Extracted-from:` trailer for subtrees and the `Synthesized-from:` trailer for generated content derived from another source.
+I have used `Source:` in the past for all such tracking, but it should be more specific.
+This process should be built-in and automatic, not left to the filter writer.

 ## Repo diffs

 I usually use filter-repo in an iterative process, refining the resulting repo,